awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/6.3-readiness-check-websites/_index.en.md

 {{< img step-5a.png >}}

-Give it a name (e.g. `WebsiteEndpointReadinessCheck`( and choose resource type as "Route 53 health check":
+Give it a name (e.g. `WebsiteEndpointReadinessCheck`) and choose resource type as "Route 53 health check".

 {{< img step-5b.png >}}